narratr/configmaester/README.md

     GET /config[/path]?name={fullName}&version={version}
     Get the configuration for a requestor with {fullName} and {version}

-*path is optional, by default get the entire configuration otherwise path will determine a value inside the configuration*
+*path is optional, by default get the entire configuration otherwise path will determine a key inside the configuration*

 *version is optional and by default is latest*